Lab Updates:

 28th of January 2026: The powerhouse arrival: Dual-Socket Xeon Beast

 I collected the server from the ICT manager and checked out the server while I was at work, I was surprised it was a dual socket Xeon Lenovo ThinkStation D10 from around 2009, specs were 2x Xeon X5460 CPUs, 10GB of DDR2 ECC ram running at 600MHz, 5 SAS hard drives and a Samsung 860 Pro 256GB as the boot drive.
-This server was fully wiped of anything minus the remaining install of Windows Server possibly due to the security screen?
-As I didn't think of using Windows Server at the time for myself I created a Proxmox VE boot DVD at home and fully wiped anything off of that machine and then clustered it with my other node, this would become a nightmare as my initial idea was to run this server as a PBS (Proxmox VE backup server) with raid 10 redundancy in mind and this server's PSU was rated at 1000W compared to my other Proxmox VE node which had a 180W Platinium PSU, this one was loud and pulled so much power due to the Nvidia Quattro and 2 Xeons installed which alone had a TDP of 120W per CPU, so this server would stay off unless I wanted to backup my first node.
+This server was fully wiped of anything minus the remaining install of Windows Server?
+As I didn't think of using Windows Server at the time for myself I created a Proxmox VE boot DVD as the machine doesn't support USB booting as it's a machine with UFI bios.
+At home I fully wiped anything off of the machine during the install and then clustered it with my other node.
+This would become a nightmare as my initial idea was to run this server as a PBS (Proxmox VE backup server) with raid 10 redundancy in mind (4x 300GB HDDs), this server's PSU was rated at 1000W compared to my other Proxmox VE node which had a 180W Platinium PSU, this one was loud and pulled so much power due to the Nvidia Quattro and 2 Xeons installed which alone had a TDP of 120W per CPU, so this server would stay off unless I wanted to backup my first node.
+Which means if I restarted a service on the other node and the ThinkStaion was turned off I would recieve a "cluster not ready - no quorum (500)" error which means the cluster couldn't verify status between all machines as 50% were offline and 50% were online, this also means that the cluster couldn't agree if it was allowed to startup a VM (e.g Ubuntu server docker installation)

 29th of January 2026: The VPN Struggle: Wireguard vs Tailscale